manasgupta2310/Weather-Web-App/README.md

 # API

-Weather data is retrieved from http://openweathermap.org/ Note:- The weather data retrived from Open Weather is not very accurate.
-Most of the time, the weather forecast is not correct.
+Weather data is retrieved from http://openweathermap.org/

 # About
 * It is a basic weather application on the top of the screen there is a search option where you can search your city.